jellehermsen/HasClunk/README.md

 You can use {base_url} in these template files to refer to the url in your config.
 There's also {title} you can drop in.
 These will get automatically replaced during the build process.
+The title tag is always replaced with the title given in the config.
+You can also use {head_title} and this gets replaced with either the main blog title from the config, or the current post or page title.

 You can use {page_type} inside you header.html.
 It will be replaced with the type of page you're currently visiting.
 You can use it for example in